-There are a number of reasons MINNEAPOLIS drivers neglect their routine car care.
-Some of the more common ones are complacency, lack of confidence, lack of trust, and budget issues.
+There are many reasons PRINCETON drivers neglect their routine car care.
+Some of the more common ones are complacency, lack of confidence, lack of trust and budget issues.

 Modern vehicles are amazingly reliable compared to their older counterparts.
 They can run for years without any repairs, and we sometimes translate that to mean they don't need any maintenance.
 The trouble is that without maintenance, parts in the vehicle are gradually wearing out, fluids are getting dirty, oil is developing sludge — a lot of stuff is happening that we can't see, and it is destroying the vehicle.
 The first time we learn there is a problem, we have a major repair bill on our hands.

-Older vehicles just couldn't keep going without frequent maintenance; they broke down without timely car care.
+Older vehicles just couldn't keep going without frequent maintenance; they broke down without timely vehicle care.
 Modern vehicles are designed to keep running even when they're not fully healthy.
-Unfortunately, that convenience has led some of us to become complacent and ignore car care — until we have to fix something.
+Unfortunately, that convenience has led some of us to become complacent and ignore vehicle care — until we have to fix something.
 And fixing something today takes a whole lot more than it used to.

-Some people in MINNEAPOLIS just don't feel comfortable taking their vehicles to their local MINNEAPOLIS service center.
+Some people in PRINCETON just don't feel comfortable taking their vehicles to their local PRINCETON service center.
 They don't know much about engines or auto mechanics, so they don't know what questions to ask.
 They don't want to appear foolish or ignorant.

 Your physician doesn't expect you to understand what a ligament is or how it works.
 But if you have a problem with one, she's going to explain to you what it is, what's wrong with it and how it can be fixed.
 It's in her best interest as well as yours to do so.
 You'll both feel more comfortable with the treatment.

 Which brings us to the next concern: trust.
-A lot of rumors fly around MINNEAPOLIS about auto repair scams.
+A lot of rumors fly around PRINCETON about auto repair scams.
 You may have heard about some local auto shops taking advantage of customers and replacing parts that weren't broken.
 Frankly, this is just bad business practice.
-MINNEAPOLIS auto service centers won't stay in business long if they're engaged in this type of activity.
+PRINCETON auto service centers won't stay in business long if they're engaged in this type of activity.

-It's in the best interest of MINNEAPOLIS service centers to diagnose a problem correctly and fix it right the first time.
+It's in the best interest of PRINCETON service centers to diagnose a problem correctly and fix it right the first time.
 That's how they keep their businesses open.

 Trust must be earned.
 But just as it took time for you to establish a relationship and rapport with your doctor, it will take time to build a relationship with your service center.